-Whilst exposing students to our core mechanic (an encoding between the numeric and spatial representation of angles) through out the experience, initial levels would allow brute force approaches to be rewarded in order to draw in the player with easy rewards.
+Whilst exposing students to our core mechanic (an encoding between the numeric and spatial representation of angles), initial levels would allow brute force approaches to be rewarded in order to draw in the player with easy rewards.

-Considering the support of such ‘brute force’ (choices made without solid reasoning) approaches, the following criticism was raised:
+Allowing for such ‘brute force’ (choices made without solid reasoning) approaches, resulted in the following criticism being raised:

 What if players are not doing the thinking you want?

-In defense of brute force we responded with a number of counter points.
+In the defense of brute force, we responded with the following counter points:

-Absolute mindless play is rare, so given the numeric angle values are essential, even with a brute force approach players are likely to at least reason about this aspect of the game
+Absolute mindless play is rare, so since the use of numeric angle values are essential even with a brute force approach, players are likely to at least reason about this aspect of the game.

-The results of this process we believed created an experience that contained:
+The results of this process created an experience that contained: